SylvanM/Tutorials/commandline/commandline_tutorial.md

 ## What it is

-The command line, or “shell” as it is most often referred to, is a way to interact with and use your computer which gives you more control than the regular GUI we are used to.
+The command line, or “shell” as it is most often referred to, is a way to interact with and use your computer which gives you more control than the regular graphical interface we are used to.
 While in the beginning it may be harder to use, it is worth having a basic understanding of how to use it as we will be using it a lot in the club.

 ## How it works